Starting a Wedding Planning Business: Step-by-Step Guide for the UK

 Once you have created your packages and pricing structure, you need to develop a clear sales process for converting leads into happy customers.
 This process should outline how couples can book your services, what information you need from them, and what steps they can expect to take throughout the wedding planning process.

 By following these tips, you can create wedding planning packages and pricing that are both transparent and profitable.
-This will help you attract and retain clients and build a successful wedding planning business in the UK.
+This will help you attract and retain clients, building a successful wedding planning business in the UK.

 This next phase will further solidify your business, ensuring you're on the path to creating countless dream weddings for happy couples.